Hardware Connection Guide

 1,1800

-Hub with separate power supply is recommended
+Hub with a separate power supply is recommended.

 USB extension cable (M/F, 5m)